The Grand Circuit

 Enjoy: Queen Elizabeth National Park

-Enjoy a day in the park.
-Boat trips on the Kazinga Channel offer great game viewing, as do game drives around Mweya and the Northern Circuit.
-The Kyambura Gorge harbors habituated chimps, the Maramamgambo Forest is home to many forest monkeys and flamingos abound in the dozens of crater lakes.
+Enjoy a safari in Queen Elisabeth.
+Boat trips on the Kazinga Channel offer great game viewing, as do game drives around Mweya Lodge and the Northern Circuit.

 Day 9 of 24